-2. GOING CONCERN ASSUMPTION, GENERAL INFORMATION AND STATEMENT OF COMPLIANCE WITH IFRS
+2. GOING CONCERN ASSUMPTION, GENERAL INFORMATION AND STATEMENT OF COMPLIANCE WITH IFRS ACCOUNTING STANDARDS

-The consolidated financial statements have been prepared on the basis of the going concern assumption, meaning the Company will be able to realize its assets and discharge its liabilities in the normal course of operations.
+The financial statements have been prepared on the basis of the going concern assumption, meaning the Company will be able to realize its assets and discharge its liabilities in the normal course of operations.

 Given that the Company has not yet determined whether its mineral properties contain mineral deposits that are economically recoverable, the Company has not yet generated income nor cash flows from its operations.
-As at August 31, 2023 the Company has an accumulated deficit of \$43,332,238 (\$41,254,014 as at August 31, 2022).
+As at August 31, 2024 the Company has an accumulated deficit of \$45,879,109 (\$43,332,238 as at August 31, 2023).
 These material uncertainties cast significant doubt regarding the Company's ability to continue as a going concern.